 What Should You do if You are a Citizen of More than One Country?

 If you are a citizen of more than one country, you must show that you fear persecution in each country of citizenship.

 What Type of Persecution allows me to apply for Asylum?

 Attorney Ahmad Yakzan has represented several individuals apply for asylum.
 The following are examples of things that you might use to apply for asylum in the United States:

 - Female Genital Mutilation (FGM)

 - Domestic Violence

 - Religion or Atheism

-- Membership in a class of individuals that has been historically persecuted (i.e. Guatemalan women)
+- Membership in a class of individuals that have been historically persecuted (i.e. Guatemalan women)

 - Gang Membership

 Contact us today for a consultation and a full study of your case.